Deboband is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 A standard beginner cymbal pack consists of four cymbals: a crash, a ride, and two hi-hats.
 Some kits come with only three cymbals, with a single hybrid crash/ride rather than two segregate ones.
 Many drummers extend their range by including extra cash, an effect cymbal, a splash, or a combination of these.

 The ride cymbal is the biggest of all cymbals.
-It is made of zinc/copper alloy and will have a bell shaped centre.
+It is made of zinc/copper alloy and will have a bell-shaped center.
 It is typically used to produce a constant rhythmic pattern, whose speed depends on the music.
 Baby Dodds is often credited with developing this technique.
-The ride cymbal is usually played with just the tip of the drum stink to produce the distinctive “ping” sound.
+The ride cymbal is usually played with just the tip of the drum stick to produce the distinctive “ping” sound.

 The crash cymbal is typically used to produce the biggest accent markers in a drum set, hence its name.
-They are typically around 16” big and are used to mark climaxes, crescendos, and large changes in mood and swells.
+They are typically around 16”, bigger than ride cymbal, and are used to mark climaxes, crescendos, and large changes in mood and swells.
 A strong kick on the bass drum usually accompanies each strike on the crash cymbal, this produces a musical effect while also improving the stroke.

 The china cymbal has an unique structure, they have an edge that is upturned and a center that is bell-shaped.
 A few musicians even mount them upside down to help improve stick technique.
 The china cymbal functions similar to a crash and produces a bright and powerful sound.
 Because of their aggressive nature, china cymbals are common in extreme genres of music, for example heavy metal.
 However, it can also be used in jazz and Latin music too.
 In case of metal music, you would strike the china very hard while in jazz you would only gently tap the cymbal.